felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 This is a book about developing good habits.
 I had known for a while that our life is approximately the sum of our habits, and I knew that my habits were mostly bad, yet I didn't know how to change them.
-One of the habit I most wanted to build into my life was doing more physical activity.
-Diabetes (type 2) runs in my family tree, and I knew I was on a slippery slope myself.
+One habit I most wanted to build into my life was doing more physical activity.
+Diabetes (type 2) runs in my family, and I knew I was on a slippery slope myself.

 This book gave me tips that allowed me to chain my few good habits